pierreclavier/pierreclavier.github.io/aboutme.md

 News :

+**28/10/024** I will bet at the [17th European Workshop on Reinforcement Learning (EWRL 2024)](https://ewrl.wordpress.com/ewrl17-2024/) to present my two recent works on Deep Robust Reinforcement Learning : ExpectRL and TC-MDP algorithms.

 **09/2024** : I am starting a PhD internship at **[Cohere](https://cohere.com/)**.
 I will work on RLHF (Reinforcement Learning with Human Feedback).

 **05/2024** : 3 new preprint out :  A new benchmark for Robust Reinforcement Learning: **[RRLS : Robust Reinforcement Learning Suite](https://arxiv.org/abs/2406.08406 )**, and two new Deep Robust Reinforcement Learning algorithms : [ExpectRL](https://arxiv.org/abs/2406.04081) and [TC-MDP](https://arxiv.org/html/2406.08395v1) !